msamersawas/X-ADCommander/README.md

 ## Notes

-- You may need administrative privileges or appropriate delegated permissions in the target Active Directory environments.
-- Ensure your execution policy allows running local modules.
-For example, to set `RemoteSigned` for the current user:
+- Ensure your execution policy allows running the module.
+For example, to set `Bypass` for the current user:
-  - `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force`
+  - `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force`

 ## Adding Extensions

-- Use the following template to add new custom functions:
+- Use the following template to add new custom function:

 ```powershell
 function Verb-XADNoun {